nocturn9x/giambio/README.md

 Libraries like giambio shine the most when it comes to performing asynchronous I/O (reading from a socket, writing to a file, that sort of thing).
 The most common example of this is a network server that needs to handle multiple connections at the same time.
-One possible approach to achieve concurrency is to use threads, and despite their bad reputation in Python, they actually might be a good choice when it comes to I/O for reasons that span far beyond the scope of this tutorial.
+One possible approach to achieve concurrency is to use threads, and despite their bad reputation in Python, they actually might be a good choice when it comes to I/O for reasons that span far beyond the scope of this document.
 If you choose to use threads, there are a couple things you can do, involving what is known as _thread synchronization primitives_ and _thread pools_, but once again that is beyond the purposes of this quickstart guide.
 A library like giambio comes into play when you need to perform lots of [blocking operations](https://en.wikipedia.org/wiki/Blocking_(computing)),